 Field-hunting tip

-Look in phosphate-rich deposits in marble country — that is the host setting where angastonite typically forms.
+Look in phosphate-rich deposits in marble country, the host setting where angastonite typically forms.
 If you start seeing apatite, dolomite, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.